Interested? See

 Campus Taught

-The Preparatory Certificate taught at our partner colleges is an introduction to teaching in the FE and Skills Sector.
-Comprising of one module, this course is particularly suitable if you want a short qualification that does not have a minimum teaching requirement or placement.
+The Preparatory Certificate at Level 5 is an introduction to teaching in the further education and skills sector.
+This short one module course is ideal if you’re looking for a qualification to accelerate your professional development.
+It does not have a minimum teaching requirement or placement.

 Why study with us

-• Opportunities to study and train to be a teacher at one of 10 UCLan partner colleges across the North West.
+• Opportunities to study and train to be a teacher at one of eight UCLan partner colleges across the North West.

-• A wide range of teaching roles, with opportunities for progression and promotion, are available across the Further Education and Skills sector.
+• A wide range of teaching roles are available across the further education and skills sector.
+There are also opportunities for progression and promotion.

 Interested?